MicrosoftDocs/playfab-docs/playfab-docs/features/commerce/ugc/quickstart.md

 # User-Generated Content (UGC) quickstart

-> [!IMPORTANT]
-> This feature is currently in **Public Preview**.
-It is provided to give you an early look at an upcoming feature, and to allow you to provide feedback while it is still in development.

 The purpose of this guide is to explain how to quickly get started with UGC, using direct service-to-service calls.
 We will show you step by step how to connect to the draft UGC content items, publish those items, and then search and find them.

 ## Get an Entity Token